guidogerb/guidogerb-website/@guidogerb/components/point-of-sale/README.md

         └── HistoryPage.jsx   // Order history dashboard
 ```

+Cart primitives (state management, checkout surface, helpers) are sourced from
-Each module can be consumed independently, enabling teams to reuse the contexts or service helpers inside bespoke UI.
+`@guidogerb/components-shopping-cart`.
+Each remaining module can be consumed independently, enabling teams to reuse the
+contexts or service helpers inside bespoke UI.

 ## Props – `PointOfSale`